jincheng/lilac/docs/install.rst

 Get the Code
 -------------

-Lilac is hosted on GitHub, where you can get `the lastest code <https://github.com/hit9/lilac>`_.
+Lilac is hosted on GitHub, where you can get `the latest code <https://github.com/hit9/lilac>`_.

 You can clone the repository: